manwar/perlweeklychallenge-club/challenge-273/matthias-muth/README.md

 > Output: 13<br/>

 We need the number of times that the `$char` character appears in the `$str` string.
-So let's count character frequencies Just like we always do:
+So let's count character frequencies.
+Just like we always do:

 ```perl
 my %freq;